Karen Davis (activist): Activism

+"Just as I became obsessed with concentration camps in the early 1960s, so in the early 1970s I began to agonize over the suffering and abuse of nonhuman animals," Davis wrote, per the Wall Street Journal.

+At the time, she was more or less alone in advocating the rights of poultry.
+Despite this, Davis “never missed an opportunity to show people that these were intelligent, loving, beautiful animals," Ingrid Newkirk, the founder of PETA, told the Journal.
+"She was one of the original pioneers who changed the conversation around chickens.”

-Davis regularly addresses the annual National Animal Rights conferences, and was inducted in July 2002 into the Animal Rights Hall of Fame "for outstanding contributions to animal liberation."
-Since 1999, she and United Poultry Concerns have hosted 19 conferences on farmed animal-vegan advocacy issues.
-She launched a campaign against National Public Radio's This American Life for its annual "Poultry Slam" show, arguing that host Ira Glass was contributing to the poor treatment and slaughter of chickens and turkeys.
+She regularly addressed the annual National Animal Rights conferences, and was inducted in July 2002 into the Animal Rights Hall of Fame "for outstanding contributions to animal liberation."
+Since 1999, she and United Poultry Concerns hosted 19 conferences on farmed animal-vegan advocacy issues.

+Davis launched a campaign against National Public Radio's This American Life for its annual "Poultry Slam" show, arguing that host Ira Glass was contributing to the poor treatment and slaughter of chickens and turkeys.
 Eventually, Glass visited Davis's sanctuary and announced on the Late Show with David Letterman in 2008 that he had become a vegetarian thanks to Davis.

-Davis is one of several people who provided information used in the writing of the book Striking at the Roots: A Practical Guide to Animal Activism (2008) by Mark Hawthorne.
+Davis was one of several people who provided information used in the writing of the book Striking at the Roots: A Practical Guide to Animal Activism (2008) by Mark Hawthorne.

-Davis paid for an advertisement in the New York Times in protest at the practice of killing chickens in the streets of New York during the Yom Kippur ritual of kapparot.
+Davis paid for an advertisement in The New York Times in protest at the practice of killing chickens in the streets of New York during the Yom Kippur ritual of kapparot.

+Personal life and death

+Davis married George Allan Cate.
+She had three brothers: Tim Davis of Palo Alto, California, Amos Davis of Baton Rouge, Louisiana, and Andrew Davis of Shippensburg, Pennsylvania.

+Davis was sick for two years after a fall in 2021, during which she kept her illness private.
+She died at the UPC sanctuary on November 4, 2023, at the age of 79.